 The majority of advanced Mandarin readers aren’t very motivated to get better at the language they are already good at.
 But you’re different.
 You can always be better than yesterday.
 The better you become, the more advantages you’ll get compared to the rest.

 As an advanced Mandarin learner, you can adopt both extensive reading and intensive reading.

 Mastering Mandarin reading skills takes a very long time.
-You sure go through a roller-coaster of emotions while trying to chew this language.
-Remember that no matter what levels you are at or what psychological stage you are in, there will be a way to enhance your Mandarin reading.
+You are sure to go through a roller-coaster of emotions while trying to tackle this language.
+Remember that no matter what level you’re at or what psychological state you’re in, there will be a way to enhance your Mandarin reading.